rjacaac211/Tech-Trend-Analysis/README.md

 ### 7_Dashboard

-This folder contains the link of the dashboard and the data needed for creating it
+This folder contains the link of the dashboard and the data needed for creating it.

--
--
+There are 3 tabs in this dashboard:
+  - Current Technology Usage: This tab visualizes the programming languages, databases, platforms, and web frameworks respondents currently work with.
+  - Future Technology Usage: This tab shows the programming languages, databases, platforms, and web frameworks respondents desire to work with in the next year.
+  - Demographics: This tab provides demographic insights including respondent count by gender, age, country, and formal education level.

 ### Tech Trend Analysis.pdf